IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Implementation-View.md

 ## **Application Architecture**

 In order to enable horizontal scaling for the IT-Rex application, a Microservices Approach was chosen.
+For a good read on Microservices, see the [Blog by Martin Fowler](https://martinfowler.com/articles/microservices.html).
+It states that "a component is a unit of software that is independently replaceable and upgradeable".

 The following Diagram shows how the Domain was split up into smaller functional components, the Microservices and their interactions.

 ![Component-Diagram-v2.2](./Images/Architecture/Component-Diagram-v2.3.png)